chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

     HAVING AVG(t.ticket_price) >= 25
 ```

+This SQL statement created a new table in our database called `avg_ticket_price_above_25` and
+inserted the results of the SELECT statement into that table.
+We added a DROP TABLE statement before
+the CREATE TABLE so that we could make this idempotent.

+This code could be one of the tasks in a data pipeline that creates a data product.
+But how would it
+get executed in the data pipeline?

 ## Data Pipelines and DAGs
 We've also talked previously about data pipelines and directed acyclic graphs (DAGs).
 A data pipeline
 is the set of tasks or processes that transforms the data from its source(s) into the dimensional
 model and data products.

 We represent the data pipeline as a directed acyclic graph (DAG) so that we can understand the
-order of the tasks in the data pipeline and their dependencies on each other.
-There are tools that
+order of execution of the tasks in the data pipeline and their dependencies on each other.
+We want
-allow you to define a DAG in code and that orchestrate the execution of the tasks in the DAG, but
-they are beyond the scope of this class.
+to ensure that tasks get executed in the correct order and that tasks that are dependent on other
+tasks don't get executed unless their dependencies execute successfully first.

-Here is the dag for the Music Festival project:
+Here is the DAG for the Music Festival project:

 ![Festival DAG](./images/FestivalDAG.drawio.png)